howellx/derm_audit/README.md

   - `--batch_size` I'm not sure what this is, I just left the default value.

 - The generated image files have the following format: `original image` | `beign counterfactual` | `malginant counterfactual`

+#### Script Fixes
+___
+- All the relevant scripts imports the code for all the classifiers and dataset, even if that's not the one you are using.
+This isn't an issue except for ModelDerm, which requires a missing `modelderm_labels.py` file for some reason.
+As a result, I was only able to get the scripts working by commenting out every instance of `from models import ModelDermClassifier`.

+- If you get the error `TypeError: Couldn't build proto file into descriptor pool: duplicate file name caffe.proto`, restarting the kernel fixes this error temporarily.